BetterTyped/react-lifecycle-hooks/README.md

     // ...
   }, [isOpen])

-  // Called when isOpen change, also on mount useDidUpdate(() => {
+  // Called when isOpen change but also on mount useDidUpdate(() => {
     // ...
   }, [isOpen], true)